Built by a CFI who paid for the lesson twice.

 The number nobody quotes you.

-When I was instructing, every student asked the same question early on: what is this actually going to cost?
-And every answer they had been given before they met me was some version of the FAA legal minimum, which almost nobody finishes at.
+When I was instructing, every student asked the same question early on.
+What is this actually going to cost?
+Every answer they had been given before they met me was some version of the FAA legal minimum.
+Almost nobody finishes there.
 Real examiner data puts a typical Part 61 private pilot near 72 hours, not 40.
 Those 32 extra hours are most of the gap between the quote and the bill.
+And if you finance them, interest turns that gap into something much larger.
+It did for me.

 Samip Shah